bows for boys

 Width

-Many different widths were used.
+Many different widths of ribbons were used for bows.
 This varied as to the use intended.
-Collar bow rubbon could be quite wide.
+Collar bow ribbon could be quite wide, although this varied over time.
 Hair bow ribbons could be quite thin.
+The whole topic of ribbons is an important one, but we have not yet found much information on this topic.

 Types of Bows

-Boys during the late 19th and early 20th Century wore a wide variety of bows.
-The most commion were collar bows, however, doting mothers found a wide variety of other palces to adorn their sons with bows, from the top if his head to his shoes.
+Bows are an important decorative item.
+Children both boys and girls during the late 19th and early 20th Century wore a wide variety of bows.
+The most common were collar bows.
+And huge collar bows are a destinctive style of the late 19th century, especially for boys.
+Doting mothers, however, found a wide variety of other palces to adorn their sons with children with decoraribe bows, especially the boys.
+Bows appeared on boys from the top of their head to their shoesand secveral places in between.
 There are even bows afixed to boys that HBC can't quite figure out.
 Sometimes a boy in fact might wear multiple bows.
 The most that HBC has noted has been three boys, but it is quite possible that some boys may have even worn more.

 Country Usage